ekwan/PyQuiver/README.md

 Calculations performed in *PyQuiver* require a configuration file to specify the parameters (such as scaling factor and temperature) and isotopologue substitution rules.

 Each configuration file is a plain text file with the following properties:
-* blank lines and lines starting with "#" are ignored.
-All other lines must correspond to valid directives
+* blank lines and lines starting with `#` are ignored.
+All other lines must correspond to valid directives.
+(Furthermore `#` begins a comment within a line).
 * fields in directives are separated by spaces.

 Valid configuration files have all of the following directives: